-Although the support group has been around for over 29 years it became a forum after the Aiming High for Disabled Children programme instigated the development of local parent carer forums nationally.
+Although the support group has been around for 30 years it became a forum after the Aiming High for Disabled Children programme instigated the development of local parent carer forums nationally.
 Both Nottingham City and Nottinghamshire families have been involved in shaping and influencing services via representation at Local Authority steering, strategy and task groups and also at commissioning level.
 Parent‛s voices are also heard via the National Parent Carers Forum as members of this network meet with the Department of Education and the ministers on a regular basis.

 The value of parents/carers participation is recognised by the current Government and following the publication of the SEN Green Paper Support and Aspiration: A new approach to Special Educational Needs & Disability, the Department for Education is supporting the continuity of parent/carer participation via funding until 2015 to support the further development of parents and carers participation.